Japan: Imperial Discovery

 A mixture of part-day walks, moderate trails and city sightseeing.
 Walking over easy to moderate terrain, ranging from level countryside paths to trails of up to 5 miles (8km) with 1,700 feet (510m) of ascent.
-Days on the Nakasendo Path are unhurried with plenty of time to enjoy the scenery.
+Time on the Nakasendo Path is unhurried with plenty of time to enjoy the scenery.

 Take an overnight flight to Tokyo.
 After an afternoon arrival and transfer to our accommodation in central Tokyo there will be free time to explore before a welcome dinner.

 The following day we include a guided walking tour of Tokyo and its collection of different districts, each with their own individual character.
 From the ultra-modern to historic temples and gardens, a guided stroll around the city gives us an insight into Japanese life.

 Journey through rural Japan to the traditional hot spring village nestled in the mountains of Nagano.
 A short walk takes us to visit the "snow monkeys", bathing in the hot springs.
 The monkeys started coming to warm themselves in the outdoor springs here over 40 years ago, and a local lodge owner built them their own bath after feeling sorry for them during the cold winters.
 Our accommodation in nearby Yudanaka has its own natural hot spings (humans only!), where you can relax this evening.